Breakfast Club of Canada

 Results and Impact

 In March 2018, HEC Montréal’s Department of Marketing polled 160 parents whose children were in school nutrition programs.
 75% of these parents reported that the programs helped their mornings feel less stressful.
-59% said they are less worried about their child’s nutrition and 32% reported their child asked them to buy more fruits and vegetables.
+59% said they are less worried about their child’s nutrition.
+32% reported their child asked them to buy more fruits and vegetables.

 While Ci highlights these key results, they may not be a complete representation of Breakfast Club of Canada’s results and impact.